dry-python/returns/docs/pages/container.rst

 The most user-friendly way to use ``unwrap`` method is with :ref:`do-notation`.

-For failing monads you can
-use :func:`Container.failure <returns.primitives.monad.Container.failure>`
-to unwrap failed state:
+For failing containers you can use :func:`Container.failure <returns.primitives.container.Container.failure>` to unwrap the failed state:

 .. code:: python